 3. Use Varnish (Polyurethane)

-The best way to waterproof a bathroom wood is to apply varnish (or polyurethane).
 Polyurethane is a hybrid varnish type containing solvents, urethane compounds, and resinous materials.
 The combination of these compounds produces an ultrathick and water-resistant film known as polyurethane.

 Here’s how to use it:

-- Prep the wood.
+- Prep the surface.